There are those who have a leg workout, then there are those who never skip leg day…

 That is not only visually unattractive, but it can also lead to imbalances...

 Therefore, it's advised to have a couple hamstrings exercises in our legs workout.

 The three prevailing muscles in the hamstrings are:

 The two main exercises that can be used for this muscle group are the Romanian deadlift and leg curls.

-There is one more (bodyweight) exercise that works the hamstrings like no other, however it’s a bit more difficult as your may need special equipment or a partner.
-That exercise is the Nordic curl.
+There is one more (bodyweight) exercise that works the hamstrings like no other.

-The calf is located in the lower leg at the back.
-It has the main function of plantar flexion of the foot and also flexing the foot at the knee joint.
+The calf is located in the lower leg at the back, and has the main function of plantar flexion of the foot and flexing the leg at the knee joint.

 The three muscles of the calf are: